AR0NICA/ez-replace/README.md

 - **Whole Word Matching**: Replace only complete words, not parts
 - **Descriptions**: Add notes to remember what each pair is for
 - **Hotkey Customization**: Set your preferred keyboard shortcut
+- **Smart Matching Modes**: Choose between prefix or fuzzy matching
+- **Customizable Accept Keys**: Use Tab, Enter, or both to confirm suggestions

 </td>
 </tr>